*This post may contain affiliate links at no extra cost to you. See disclosure for details.

 Blow Some Trumpets

-Nothing makes people follow you more than the fear of missing out.
-It’s called FOMO in marketing terms.
+Nothing makes people follow you more than the fear of missing out (FOMO).
 If you can show (not tell) people what you’ve accomplished or even better, use social proof, the battle is halfway won.

 How can you get social proof to include.